 - Beat the butter and sugar together until light and fluffy.

-- Carefully mix in the eggs and vanilla extract until everything is well combined.
-Don't over-beat the eggs.
+- Carefully add in the eggs and vanilla extract to the butter and sugar mix and beat until everything is well combined.
+Don’t over-beat the eggs.

 - Add the dry ingredients (flour, baking powder and salt) in a separate bowl.
 Add 1/2 of this mix to the wet ingredients until everything is combined.
 Repeat with the second half.